pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

 If you are an advance player, you want to do more about retargeting, you can inherit LiveLinkRetargetAsset in c++  and control the whole retarting process like NeuronLiveLinkRemapAsset.

+# 8. Using LiveLink Controller Component to control props

+This is basic use of Live Link，You can refer to Unreal documents Using Live Link Data part from https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/SkeletalMeshAnimation/LiveLinkPlugin/LiveLinkBlueprintComponent/.
+If the plugin receives Transform role data, you can use it to dirve your props.

-# 8. Projects Packaging
+# 9. Projects Packaging

-## 8.1 Implement animation driven In level blueprint
+## 9.1 Implement animation driven In level blueprint

 * On the **Main Toolbar** click the **Blueprints** button then select **Open Level Blueprint**
     ![OpenLevelBP](OpenLevelBP.png)